AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * Sorted alphabetically
 * Organized by notebooks, as in the GPS window itself.
-This view is mainly useful if you have lots of opened windows.
+This view is particularly useful if you have many windows open.

-You can also choose, through the contextual menu, whether only source editors should be visible, or whether all windows should be displayed.
+You can also choose, through the contextual menu, whether only source editors should be visible or whether all windows should be displayed.

 This view allows you to quickly select and focus on a particular window by clicking on the corresponding line with the left button.
-If you click and leave the button pressed, you can also move the window to some other place in the desktop (see the description of the :ref:`Multiple_Document_Interface`)
+If you leave the button pressed, you can move the window to another place on the desktop (see the description of the :ref:`Multiple_Document_Interface`)

-You can select multiple windows by clicking while pressing the control or shift keys.
-The Window view provides a contextual menu to easily close all selected windows at once, a fast way to clean up your desktop after you've finished working on a task.
+Select multiple windows by clicking while pressing the control or shift keys.
+The Window view provides a contextual menu to easily close all selected windows at once, which is a fast way to clean up your desktop after you've finished working on a task.